DMP vs DSP in advertising technology: when to use both platforms

 - Where to purchase audience data?

-DMP vs DSP - those platforms are a part of advertising programmatic model, serve data-related services for marketers to make their targeting campaigns more user-oriented and marketing messages more personalized.
-Both platforms are focused on delivering tailored customer experience thanks to extensively analyzed and quality-assured anonymous audience data.
+DMP vs DSP - those platforms are a part of the advertising programmatic model, serve data-related services for marketers to make their targeting campaigns more user-oriented and marketing messages more personalized.
+Both platforms are focused on delivering tailored customer experience thanks to extensively analyzed and high-quality audience data.

 What is a DMP